C171017/Social-Network-Columbia-Barnard/README.md

 (Gradually refining now, once the mechanism is well-developed.
 You can deploy it at any other institution.)

+Things need to be fixed
+1. Physics
+2. Label display logic
+3. Auto resize the container
+4.

 ## 📖 Background

 ### 🔍 Six Degrees of Separation & Small-World Experiment